-By Larry Kohn, Atlanta Criminal Defense Lawyer and Georgia Super Lawyer®
+By Larry Kohn, Atlanta Sex Crimes Lawyer and Georgia Super Lawyer for Almost 30 Years

 Unlike statutory rape laws, child molestation does not require penetration or sexual intercourse.
 Prosecutors only need to prove the indecent act occurred and sexual arousal was the goal.